Medicare and Medicaid Providers: Administrative Law 101 and Hiring an Attorney from Out-of-State

 If you do not agree with the decision that the Administrative Law Judge renders, then you can appeal to, depending in which state you reside, Superior Court or District Court.
 If you do not agree with the decision you receive in District Court or Superior Court, you then appeal to the Court of Appeals.
 On the appellate level, out-of-state attorneys would need to either be pro hac-ed on or hire local counsel.

-Posted on April 11, 2018, in Administrative code, Administrative Costs, Administrative Law Judge, Alleged Overpayment, Appealing Adverse Decisions, Audits, Doctors, Federal Law, Health Care Providers and Services, Knicole Emanuel, Lawsuit, Legal Analysis, Medicaid, Medicaid Audits, Medicaid Services, Medicare, North Carolina, OAH, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Petitions for Contested Cases and tagged Administrative court, Administrative law, Administrative law judges, Department of Health and Human Services, Healthcare, Healthcare attorneys, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Providers, Medicare, Medicare providers, OAH, Office of Administrative Hearings, Potomac Law, Potomac Law Group, Single state agency.
+Posted on April 11, 2018, in Administrative code, Administrative Costs, Administrative Law Judge, Alleged Overpayment, Doctors, Federal Law, Health Care Providers and Services, Knicole Emanuel, Lawsuit, Legal Analysis, Medicaid, Medicaid Audits, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, North Carolina, OAH, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Petitions for Contested Cases, Provider Appeals of Adverse Decisions for Medicare and Medicaid and tagged Administrative court, Administrative law, Administrative law judges, Department of Health and Human Services, Healthcare, Healthcare attorneys, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Providers, Medicare, Medicare providers, OAH, Office of Administrative Hearings, Potomac Law, Potomac Law Group, Single state agency.
 Bookmark the permalink.
 2 Comments.